wesleyramalho/wesleyramalho/README.md

 ## Hi, I'm Wesley! 👨🏽‍💻
 ###
 ```
 I'm a software developer focused in front-end development.
-I'm also learning more about back-end development, functional programming and relational/non-relational databases.
-I like to learn about data structures and algorithms.
+I'm also learning more about back-end development,
+functional programming and relational/non-relational databases.
+I like to learn about data structures and
+algorithms.
 I'm not so good with math, but I'm also working on it.
-Maybe one day I'll learn more about IA.
+Maybe one day I'll learn more about AI.
 ```

 <p align="center">